Jim Davis (cartoonist): Career

 In March 1986, Davis launched the barnyard comic strip U.S. Acres, known outside the U.S. as Orson's Farm.
 It failed to match the success of Garfield, and was concluded on May 1, 1989; Davis' assistant Brett Koth was credited as a co-artist during its final year.
 From 2000 to 2003, Davis and Koth created a strip based on the Mr. Potato Head toy.

 Davis founded the Professor Garfield Foundation to support children's literacy.

 His influences include Mort Walker's Beetle Bailey and Hi and Lois, Charles M. Schulz's Peanuts, Milton Caniff's Steve Canyon and Johnny Hart's B.C.
 Schulz became a valuable mentor to Davis; Davis credited Schulz with redesigning Garfield to his modern, bipedal form to allow him to perform physical gags, while the two were working on television specials featuring their respective strips in the early 1980s.
 Davis dispelled a claim by David Michaelis that Schulz held any ill will toward Davis in the wake of Garfield's success.

 From 1984 to 2001, Davis owned a fine-dining restaurant in Muncie called Foxfires.
 He closed it after its head chef was hired elsewhere.

 In 2019, Davis sold Paws, Inc. to the mass media conglomerate Viacom, which months later merged with CBS Corporation to form ViacomCBS (now Paramount Global).

-In 2019, Davis offered more than 11,000 hand-drawn Garfield comic strips from 1978 to 2011 for auction by Heritage Auctions, at the rate of two daily strips a week.